drfenixion/freecad.robotcad/README.md

     1. center of mass (in global and local coordinates)
     1. positions of joints relative to the robot's center of mass
 1. Collisions automatic making tools (based on Real element of robot link)
+1. Controllers and sensor data broadcasters based on ros2_controllers (ros2_control)
+    1. Add the necessary controllers and broadcasters to the robot and you have a robot ready to be controlled in the simulation
 1. Basic code generator:
     1. ROS2 package with launchers for Gazebo, RViz
     1. URDF